funRiceGenes/funRiceGenes.github.io/_posts/OS/Z/2015-01-20-OsZIP7a~OsZIP7.md

     + Our data suggest that OsZIP7 is important for Zn homeostasis under physiological Zn concentrations, and that Fe homeostasis might be affected due to loss of function of OsZIP7
     + Here we describe a Tos17 loss-of-function line for the Zn plasma membrane transporter OsZIP7 (oszip7)
     + On the other hand, we found that Zn excess is more deleterious to oszip7 plants compared to wild type, which may be linked to secondary effects in concentrations of other elements such as Fe
+    + OsNAC15 Regulates Tolerance to Zinc Deficiency and Cadmium by Binding to OsZIP7 and OsZIP10 in Rice.
+    + The yeast one-hybrid assay, transient transcriptional activity assay using the dual-luciferase reporter system and electrophoretic mobility shift assay demonstrated that OsNAC15 directly binds to the zinc deficiency-responsive element motifs in the promoters of OsZIP7 and OsZIP10 to repress their transcriptions

 * **Connection**
     + __OsZIP7a~OsZIP7__, __OsZIP8__, [Cloning and functional identification of two members of the ZIP Zrt, Irt-like protein gene family in rice Oryza sativa L.](http://www.ncbi.nlm.nih.gov/pubmed?term=Cloning and functional identification of two members of the ZIP Zrt, Irt-like protein gene family in rice Oryza sativa L.%5BTitle%5D), ) by RT-PCR approach, and named as OsZIP7a and OsZIP8 respectively